-- 3 Are located under the front of the double bed behind the hinged doors.
+3 valves are located under the double bed behind the hinged door.
 One each for draining hot and cold water lines and the third drains the water tank.
-If you have a twin bed model, these 3 valves would be located under the curbside twin bed. - 3 More valves are for the water heater by-pass system.
+If you have a twin bed model, these 3 valves would be located under the curbside twin bed behind the lower access door at the front edge of the bed base.

+3 more valves are for the water heater by-pass system.

-Access - 30 foot - pull off panel below wardrobe
+Access - 26 foot -30-foot - pull off panel below wardrobe